Skip Breadcrumb Links

 - directly gives you the medication, usually by injection, that causes death (clinician-administered)

-- prescribes drugs that the eligible person takes to cause their own death (self-administered)
+- or prescribes drugs that the eligible person takes to cause their own death (self-administered)

 Many of the drugs used for this procedure are already sold in Canada and used at much lower doses.